distrochooser/matrix-archive-5/README.md

 The intention for this dump is to allow developers to experiment with the project without having to create an own matrix.

+## Importing:

+See https://docs.djangoproject.com/en/5.0/ref/django-admin/#django-admin-loaddata for details (the backend relies on an old version, but the dumping and loading should work).

 ## Disclaimer:

 - **Please note that the licensing differs from the distrochooser/distrochooser repository**